Components -> Carbohydrate Components -> Polyols

 Polyols, also known as sugar alcohols, are a group of low-digestible carbohydrates commonly used as sweeteners in sugar-free and low-calorie products.
 They occur naturally in some fruits and vegetables, but can also be produced synthetically.
 Polyols provide fewer calories than sugar and have a lesser impact on blood sugar levels, making them popular alternatives for individuals managing diabetes or looking to reduce their sugar intake.

-What is Polyols do for the body?
+What do polyols do for the body?

 Polyols, such as erythritol and xylitol, are sugar alcohols that are commonly used as low-calorie sweeteners.
 They provide sweetness without causing a rapid increase in blood sugar levels, making them suitable for people with diabetes.
 Additionally, polyols have fewer calories than regular sugar and are less likely to contribute to tooth decay.
 However, consuming large amounts of polyols may have a laxative effect in some individuals.